This post highlights things to do, see, eat and drink in the beautiful town of Los Olivos, California (Santa Barbara County).

 Bear & Star – Specialize in ranch cuisine prepared with fresh California ingredients

-To satisfy your sweet tooth, visit Stafford’s Famous Chocolates (they even have lavender infused flavors).
+To satisfy your sweet tooth, visit Stafford’s Famous Chocolates (they even have lavender-infused flavors).

 The Santa Ynez Valley is full of beautiful towns and fun attractions.
 There is plenty to do in the area.
 Below are some ideas on how to extend your stay in Los Olivos and the surrounding areas.

 Solvang – this is California’s Little Denmark.
-Visit to discover all sort of Danish treats (architecture, food, sweets).
+Visit to discover all sorts of Danish treats (architecture, food, sweets).
 Solvang is located about 6 miles from Los Olivos and has a considerably larger selection of services (restaurants, hotels, etc.)

 If you are spending some time in Solvang or visiting for a day, I recommend you take a look at my detailed article on Things to Do in Solvang.